Sdniss/BICAMSZ/README.md

    1. Data (`load_data.py`).
 Location of the data and description in the "data" and "data_descriptions" folder respectively.

+      - class `InputData`: the input data to be transformed

+        Attributes:

+        - `data_all`: all input data
+        - `demographics`: subset of input data, 'age', 'gender', 'education' columns
+        - `sdmt_raw`: subset of input data, 'sdmt' column
+        - `bvmt_raw`: subset of input data, 'bvmt' column
+        - `cvlt_raw`: subset of input data, 'cvlt' column
+        - `columns`: columnnames of the input data
+        - `description`: description of the data

       - class `ConversionTable`: a look-up table that is used for the conversion from raw to scaled scores

         Attributes: